4th full weekend of September

 • ALL BOOTHS must have an approved fire extinguisher.

-• At end of festival, all pits must be filled and re-sodded.
+• At the end of festival, all pits must be filled and re-sodded.

 • All remaining ashes, coals, partially burned wood, or briquettes must be removed from the festival grounds

-• DO NOT dispose in dumpsters or trash barrels.
+• DO NOT dispose of it in dumpsters or trash barrels.

 Bales are available for purchase from the Festival at the Information Booth.